 When you first start breastfeeding, it is normal to experience engorgement and discomfort.
-The Lansinoh Breastfeeding Starter Pack includes lanolin and therapy packs to provide relief.
+Items like lanolin, nipple cream, and therapy packs provide relief.

 Lanolin or other nipple creams can help with nipple discomfort.
 Anything to get you through the first few weeks will help you succeed in the long run.

 Nursing a baby takes a lot of time.
 Save your arms and get a breastfeeding pillow.
 It will be a great place for baby to nurse and will help keep them propped up to a good position.

 If you know you will have a C-section, the Dr. BrownsGia Nursing Pillow is a great option.
 It is firm and taller than other pillows, which will elevate baby and keep them off your incision.
 Besides breastfeeding, these pillows can also come in handy for tummy time or for when baby is learning to sit.

 There are many great pillows on the market.
 Try them out and see which one fits your body best.